We ♥︎ honesty! We may earn a commission through affiliate links on this page at no extra cost to you.

 A few key areas you should consider include the materials used, any dyes or finishes used, potential choking hazards, and country of origin.

 Use the comparison chart below for a quick preview of our top picks.
-We came to these conclusions after extensive research and testing, which you can read more about in our in-depth stuffed animal guide below.
+We picked these after careful research and testing, which you can read more about in our in-depth stuffed animal guide below.

 Why Choose Organic Stuffed Animals?